Display Settings

 • Minimum necessary standard

-• Proper disposal procedures
+• Proper disposal procedures (shredding, device wiping)

-• Reporting violations/incidents
+• Reporting violations and incidents

 Security Fundamentals:

-• Password requirements
+• Password requirements and MFA usage

-• Workstation security
+• Workstation security (screen locks, clean desk policy)

 • Mobile device policies

-• Recognizing phishing
+• Recognizing phishing and social engineering attacks

 Clinical Staff